 Ellen doesn’t report to anyone

-Dan, House Manager and Events Manager report to Ellen.
+Dan, Front-of-the-House Manager and Events Manager report to Ellen.

 All wranglers, including the Activities Wrangler and Facilities Wrangler report to Barn Manger (except when “loaned” to another Manager).

-All kitchen and kangaroo staff report to House Manager (except when “loaned” to another Manager).
+All kitchen and kangaroo staff report to Front-of-the-House Manager (except when “loaned” to another Manager).

 Each staff member will be given a personal weekly schedule with assigned days off and assigned duties each day (such as feeding horses, scullery wench, rifle range master or campfire s’mores-maker, etc.).
 This weekly schedule will repeat each week, not changing EXCEPT

 - when Events Manager has last minute weddings/events booking,